 Some children do not have the most stable home life and begin to rebel.
-This seems to be the case of the now infamous Cash Me Outside teen who became famous after appearing on an episode of Dr. Phil for her erratic behavior.
+This seems to be the case of the now-infamous Cash Me Outside teen who became famous after appearing on an episode of Dr. Phil for her erratic behavior.
 Things have finally come full circle as she has gone to court for the four previous arrests she had.
-She was sentenced to a mere five years of probation after pleading guilty to some of the charges against.
-The charges include grand theft, drug possession and filing a false police report.
+She was sentenced to a mere five years of probation after pleading guilty to some of the charges against her.
+The charges include grand theft, drug possession, and filing a false police report.
 Danielle Bregoli obtained counsel from a juvenile crimes attorney.
-At Jardine Law Offices, our Farmington juvenile crimes attorney have experience with cases just like this one and work hard to obtain the best possible results for the minor.
+At the Jardine Law Offices P.C., our Salt Lake City juvenile crimes attorney has experience with cases just like this one and works hard to obtain the best possible results for the minor.

 The reason behind the seemingly lighter sentence is due to her reformed behavior.
 After she appeared on Dr. Phil, her mother sent her to a turnaround ranch for troubled teens.
 Her mother and herself say that this experience changed her and gave her the time to do some soul-searching and reflect on the mistakes she has made.
 The court took this into consideration and a representative of the Juvenile Department of Justice says that she seemed to have changed over the past year.

-When your juvenile is facing serious charges like grand theft or drug possession do not hesitate to contact a Farmington juvenile crimes attorney with years of experience obtaining favorable results for their clients.
+When your juvenile is facing serious charges like grand theft or drug possession do not hesitate to contact a Salt Lake City juvenile crimes attorney with years of experience obtaining favorable results for their clients.
 Retaining a competent attorney can make the difference between having a juvenile record that can follow you and have your name cleared while being able to move on with a bright future.